s-haensch/illustrator-scripting-part-2/README.md

 }
 ```

-Sweet, now we have also have a function that can copy a text frame to any other place on the artboard.
+Sweet, now we also have a utility function that can copy a text frame to any other place on the artboard.
 Plus, we have more structure and reusability.
 But it's still quite a lot to read.
 Let's change that by extracting our functions into a separate file.

 ## Divide and conquer
-From my experience, scripts tend to get big and hefty the more they can do, especially if you have created UI elements to interact with them.
+From my experience, scripts tend to get big and hefty the more they can do.
 In modern day web development, we split our code into several areas of concern and then use a bundler to combine them back together.
 We can do the same thing for Illustrator scripts.
 In the following, I will show you how to do that with `webpack`.

 #### The webpack setup
 Sorry in advance, if this section gives you a hard time.
 If you never got in touch with a bundler before, there might occur some confusion about the steps it takes to set it up.
 But once you got it running, it will be totally worth it.

 First, you need to have `node.js` installed on your system.
-If don't have it yet, go over to **node.js** and follow the instructions there.
+If don't have it yet, go over to
+[ the node.js website][url-node] and follow the instructions there.
 Once you're ready with that, go back to your script's project folder.

 To install webpack, open a terminal at the folder where your script is located and type `$ npm init` into it.
 You will be asked to fill in some information about your project, but you can also leave it blank and just skip through it by hitting 'Enter'.